Top 50 NFL Players of All-Time

 119N/AN/AN/AN/AN/A22N/A2715x0x0x

-Dick Butkus was one of the most feared linebackers in football.
-He was an all-pro five times, and went to eight pro bowls.
-He had over 20 interceptions and fumble recoveries.
+Butkus was one of the most feared linebackers during an era when defenses could really punish the opposition.
+He was All-Pro five times and had over 20 interceptions and fumble recoveries.
 Not a lot of defensive stats were kept during his time, but he was one of the best at the position.

 GPSOLOASTTFLSACKPASS DEFINTFFFRTotal TDsAll-ProMVPCHAMP